MiroslavKolosnjaji/banking-system/README.md

 ## Prerequisites

-Before you begin, ensure that you have the following installed and set up on your machine:
+If you want to run this project locally, ensure that you have the following installed and set up on your machine:

 1. **Docker Desktop**
    Docker is required to run the services in containers.
 You can download and install Docker Desktop